Artchibald/2022_icon_rebrand_scripts/README.md

  SVG dimensions to be addressed

  # Issue with swatches stopping colors being RGB, trying  Edit > Edit colors > Convert to RGB

+ - managed to fix with    // make sure all colors are RGB, equivalent of Edit > Colors > Convert to RGB app.executeMenuCommand('Colors9');